Children's Comprehensive Bible Question Quiz

 A cubit was the distance from the elbow to the end of the middle finger.

-Thus, to say that a cubit varied depending on the physical size of the carpenter.
+Therefore, the cubit varied based on the physical size of the carpenter.

 -